infinitescroll/quasar/docs/usingQuasar.md

 # Quasar start up guide

-If you run into any trouble, see the section [troubleshooting]() or file a new issue on our github page.
+If you run into any trouble, file an issue.

 ### Dependencies